berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 ### Travel and Transportation

-If convenient, we recommend taking BART (Bay Area Rapid Transit) to campus.
-The **Downtown Berkeley BART station** is located just a few blocks from campus and provides easy access to the tournament venues.
-From the station, it's approximately a 10-minute walk to Dwinelle Hall.
-Taking BART can help you avoid parking challenges and traffic, especially during peak hours.

-If you would prefer to drive, parking can be found near campus at many locations.
+Parking can be found near campus at many locations.
 We recommend the following options, which are also highlighted on the map attached below: